Tho85/ws2mqtt/README.md

 # ws2mqtt - WiSafe2 to MQTT gateway

-ws2mqtt is an inofficial gateway to connect WiSafe2 devices to your smart home.
+ws2mqtt is an inofficial gateway to connect WiSafe2 smoke, heat and CO detectors to your smart home.

-It connects to your existing detector network through a WiSafe2 module.
-An ESP32 chip communicates with the module through an Arduino SPI/UART converter.
-The ESP software publishes device states via MQTT and integrates with Home Assistant through MQTT autodiscovery.
+The gateway consists of an ESP32 module that handles Wifi and MQTT communication and integrates with Home Assistant through MQTT auto discovery.
+It is connected to an Arduino that acts as an SPI/UART converter.
+The Arduino talks to an official WiSafe2 module that is connected to your smoke detector network.

 ## Disclaimer